filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

 [Ingest]
+  # MaxMarketRunningPipelines is the maximum number of market pipelines that can be actively running tasks.
+  # A "running" pipeline is one that has at least one task currently assigned to a machine (owner_id is not null).
+  # If this limit is exceeded, the system will apply backpressure to delay processing of new deals.
+  # 0 means unlimited.
+  #
+  # type: int
+  #MaxMarketRunningPipelines = 64

+  # MaxQueueDownload is the maximum number of pipelines that can be queued at the downloading stage,
+  # waiting for a machine to pick up their task (owner_id is null).
+  # If this limit is exceeded, the system will apply backpressure to slow the ingestion of new deals.
+  # 0 means unlimited.
+  #
+  # type: int
+  #MaxQueueDownload = 8

+  # MaxQueueCommP is the maximum number of pipelines that can be queued at the CommP (verify) stage,
+  # waiting for a machine to pick up their verification task (owner_id is null).
+  # If this limit is exceeded, the system will apply backpressure, delaying new deal processing.
+  # 0 means unlimited.
+  #
+  # type: int
+  #MaxQueueCommP = 8

   # Maximum number of sectors that can be queued waiting for deals to start processing.
   # 0 = unlimited
   # Note: This mechanism will delay taking deal data from markets, providing backpressure to the market subsystem.
-  # The DealSector queue includes deals which are ready to enter the sealing pipeline but are not yet part of it.
+  # The DealSector queue includes deals that are ready to enter the sealing pipeline but are not yet part of it.
-  # DealSector queue is the first queue in the sealing pipeline, meaning that it should be used as the primary backpressure mechanism.
+  # DealSector queue is the first queue in the sealing pipeline, making it the primary backpressure mechanism.
   #
   # type: int
   #MaxQueueDealSector = 8